 “What we’re tapping into is the existing relationship people have with their Kaiser Permanente therapist.
 We know that our patients are more likely to use these digital resources if their provider refers them,” said Don Mordecai, MD, national leader for mental health and wellness at Kaiser Permanente.
 “Digital therapeutics such as mental health apps have a clear place in a care plan and it’s very exciting to be on the forefront of this.”

 In 2018, Kaiser Permanente began providing patients access to apps by simply signing in to their kp.org account.
 The organization also trained clinicians on the use of the apps, workflow, documentation, and evidence-based best practices.
-Following the rapid expansion of the app referral effort earlier this year, clinicians referred 44,000 mental health care patients to the digital tools.
-More recent data shows app referrals have increased to 115,000, and the number continues to grow.
+Following the rapid expansion of the app referral effort, clinicians referred 44,000 mental health care patients to the digital tools.
+More recent data shows app referrals have increased to more than 115,000, and the number continues to grow.

 The case study showed promising results that more patients use the apps when referred by a clinician than if they had to seek out apps on their own.
 The apps Kaiser Permanente offers in clinical settings include Calm, Headspace, and Whil — mindfulness and meditation apps aimed at reducing stress and anxiety, and improving sleep — and myStrength, SilverCloud, and Thrive — cognitive behavioral therapy apps providing higher-touch guided support through interactive activities and/or coaching.
 All of these apps are secure and confidential and available to Kaiser Permanente members at no cost to them.
 Adult members can access Calm and myStrength through kp.org without a clinician’s referral.